v5ma/selfawarenetworks/00home.md

 ###: Reading & Writing your thoughts and internal representations.
 Connecting the human brain to artificial intelligence.

-Cycle 1.x Ilya Prigogine: Whole Brain Physics as a dissipative system
+# Ilya Prigogine: Whole Brain Physics as a fractal of dissipative systems

+Thermodynamics, Dissipation, Entropy
-Thermodynamics * maximum entropy (convergent integration of information configuration (synaptic cohesion) in a harmonic resonance field)
+(convergent integration of information configuration (synaptic cohesion) in a harmonic resonance field)

 The number of possible states range from a single oscillation, between existence and non-existence, between 0 and 1